-From the shores of Lake Erie to the tip of Long Island and the Southern Tier to the North Country, you'll find Cornell CALS campuses, facilities, and affiliates all around the Empire State.
-Many of our facilities are located on our near Cornell's main Ithaca, NY, campus.
+From the shores of Lake Erie to the tip of Long Island and the Southern Tier to the North Country, you'll find Cornell CALS campuses, facilities and affiliates all around the Empire State.
+Many of our facilities are located on our near Cornell's main Ithaca, NY, campus, where our undergraduate programs take place.
 Our next largest location is Cornell AgriTech, our New York State Agricultural Experiment Station in Geneva, NY, which has branch stations on Lake Erie and in the Hudson Valley.
 The Cornell University Agricultural Experiment Station (Cornell AES) encompasses research farms and greenhouses in Ithaca, Freeville, Willsboro, Aurora and Riverhead, NY.

 Explore more about each location via the interactive map below.

 10,182 = acres outside Tompkins County, NY, stewarded by CALS

 5,022 = Acres near or on Cornell's main campus

 Learn more about our locations.